A stroll down Abbey Road Great Malvern

 Malvernbury was then acquired by Malvern College and used as a boarding house for public school boys, from 1891 to 1906.
 Cambridge educated Harry Wakelyn Smith was the first housemaster succeeded in 1892 by sports master Charles Toppin.
 In 1899 Edward Clifford Bullock (see below) was the housemaster.
 In 1903 Mr Bullock moved to Roslin House in College Road and Charles Theodore Salisbury became the housemaster.
 Mr Salisbury moved to the larger Radnor House in 1906 which had been acquired following the death of banker Christopher Dove Barker.

-In 1907, Malvernbury, originally a tall five storey property, was rebuilt, possibly for solicitor, William Dyson Perrins, grandson of the founder of the Worcestershire Sauce business - in 1911 his wife Kate Perrins and son Meredith Dyson Perrins were living there.
+In 1907, Malvernbury, which was originally a tall five storey property, was demolshed and rebuilt, probably for solicitor, William Dyson Perrins, grandson of the founder of the Worcestershire Sauce business - in 1911 his wife Kate Perrins and son Meredith Dyson Perrins were living there.

-A plaque placed by Malvern Civic Society records that Florence Nightingale had been a visitor between 1857 and 1860, but it was not visible at the time of our visit so may have been removed during the renovation work.
+A plaque placed by Malvern Civic Society recorded that Florence Nightingale had been a visitor to the house between 1857 and 1860, but it was not visible at the time of our visit so may have been removed during the renovation work.